Probate and Estate Administration Costs Information

 - Preparing Estate Accounts showing the value of the deceased’s estate, the assets which have been collected in and the debts which have been paid and the final distribution of the estate.

 - If the deceased’s Will created a trust, we can assist in the ongoing administration of that trust.

 We understand that this will be a distressing time for you and our aim is to support you as best we can and to relieve some of the burden which comes with dealing with an estate.
-Please contact Claire Boot or Richard Engel to discuss how we can help you and for a detailed estimate of costs.
+Please contact Claire Beard or Richard Engel to discuss how we can help you and for a detailed estimate of costs.
 For general costs information, click here.